filviu/blog/content/posts/2011/2011-06-16-vi-usage-reference.md

       </tr></tbody> </table>

       <p>
-        I created this page using vi&#8217;s man page and various pages found on the web.
+        I created this page using vi's man page and various pages found on the web.
       </p>